 After a decade serving as the Director of the University Writing Program, Dr. Warnock became Associate Dean of Undergraduate Education in Fall 2021.
 This role allows him to expand his keen interest in teaching and involves him closely with the overall experience of CoAS students.

-I have spoken about teaching and technology issues and opportunities at many institutions and conferences, and I served as President of the Global Society of Online Literacy Educators from 2018 to 2020 and Co-Chair of the Conference on College Composition and Communication Committee for Effective Practices in Online Writing Instruction from 2011 to 2016.
+Dr. Warnock’s scholarship focuses on technology and writing instruction, especially online learning.
+He has authored or co-authored five books and numerous chapters and articles, and he has spoken at many institutions and conferences.
+He co-founded the Global Society of Online Literacy Educators in 2016 and served as President from 2018 to 2020, and he was Co-Chair of the Conference on College Composition and Communication Committee for Effective Practices in Online Writing Instruction from 2011 to 2016.

-I also maintain two blogs, one about online writing instruction at onlinewritingteacher.blogspot.com and “Virtual Children” at whenfallsthecoliseum.com/category/blood/virtual-children/.
+He co-founded Subjective Metrics, Inc. a company created to develop Waypoint writing assessment and peer review software.
+He maintains two blogs, one about online writing instruction at onlinewritingteacher.blogspot.com and “Virtual Children” at whenfallsthecoliseum.com/category/blood/virtual-children/whenfallsthecoliseum.com/category/blood/virtual-children/.